GECKODocs/docs2/docs/projects.md

 You can Add new Categories or update and delete existing Categories.

-## Statuses

-You can add new Task Statuses by clicking ‘**Add Status**’.

-Filter your status search by using the search functionality.

 ## Clients

 You can add new Clients by clicking ‘**Add Client**’.